Yacine-88/Readyvc/README.md

 ## Tool 01 — VC Valuation

-The core ReadyVC tool.
+The core VCReady tool.
 Uses the **Venture Capital (VC) Method** — the standard used by professional investors at every stage.

 **What it calculates:**
 - **PV (Present Value)** — what your startup is worth today in the eyes of an investor